Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

-Which Fish for a Peaceful Tank?
+Fish For a Peaceful Tank

-Unfortunately, figuring out who these guys are isn’t always so easy.
-Some fish labeled as “community” can have a mean streak under the right circumstances.
-Also note that some fish labeled as “semi-aggressive” can do just fine in a community setting, again under the right circumstances.
+To make things even more confusing, some fish labeled as “community” can have a mean streak under the right circumstances.
+And, some fish labeled as “semi-aggressive” can do just fine in a community setting, again under the right circumstances.
 You have to do the research, and understand what to expect from each fish species.

 This article will help you begin to sort out exactly what kind of fish you need to stock to create a tranquil, enjoyable aquarium.

 But they do come with a small warning: Take care to keep your tank conditions pristine, avoid overstocking and be sure to have a large enough school.
 When neons get stressed they lash out and nip at each other, often focusing on one or two weaker members of the school.
-In poor conditions it is not uncommon to see neons with chewed up fins from the constant nipping.
+In poor conditions, it is not uncommon to see neons with chewed-up fins from the constant nipping.

 Platies and Swordtails

 Platies are red/orange fish that reach an adult length of a couple of inches.
 Unlike many other fish in this article they do not need to be kept in schools, but you should consider having at least a pair.

 Swordtails are peaceful fish, and will not harm any other inhabitants of your tank.
 However, male swords with a romantic side may harass females relentlessly.
 For this reason, it is wise to keep two or three females for each male in order to spread the love and reduce stress on any one fish.

 Guppies are tiny, active fish.
 The fancy versions come in a bunch of bright, vibrant colors, and they can really light up the top third of your tank.
-While they will not school tightly like neons, they should be kept in small groups to keep them as stress free as possible.
+While they will not school tightly like neons, they should be kept in small groups to keep them as stress-free as possible.

 These are inquisitive, spunky fish that zip around your tank like little maniacs.
 It’s really fun to watch, and it shouldn’t be an issue for most of the fish mentioned in this article.
 However, if you have slower, calmer fish in your tank you may find that a handful of guppies running wild can cause a little chaos.